THE 50 CENTS FEST 2019 GOES HOKKIEN:

 Ngoh Hiang 炸五香 $0.50 Fried Five Spiced Pork Roll

 Jee Ba Wan 炸肉圆 $0.50 Fried Meatballs

 Originally a South Chinese Teochew dish, the Hokkiens here created their own version over 50 years ago.
 Try these dishes following 74-year-old Madam Tan’s recipes which had been passed down many generations.

-To hype up the crowd during the two-day festival, The 50 Cents Fest will also be hosting interactive and exciting activities, such as a “JIAK BA BUAY?” (have you eaten?) bingo game and nostalgic arcade games.
-Other festivities that add to the fun, buzzing atmosphere include a Mixed Goods Store retail lane with Hokkien-inspired merchandise from local brand Wetteeshirt and more!
+To hype up the crowd during the two-day festival, The Fifty Cents Fest will also be hosting interactive and exciting activities, such as an arcade zone with old-school games like whack-a-frog, bishi bashi, toy catcher machines and more, and a Hokkien wedding-themed photobooth.
+Other festivities that add to the fun, buzzing atmosphere include getai and opera performances, and a Mixed Goods Store (zha huo dian) retail lane with Hokkien-inspired merchandise from local brands Wetteeshirt, Saywhat?, Tea Pasar and Sibey Nostalgic.

-Gather everyone at The 50 Cents Fest 2019 to experience true blue Hokkien food and fun!
+Don’t forget to “chope” some priority seats to savour these Hokkien delights via Chope’s reservation platform!
+What are you waiting for?
+Gather everyone at The Fifty Cents Fest 2019 to experience true blue Hokkien food and fun!
 Hok kian lang ti toh loh (where are my Hokkien friends)?
 Li jiak ba buay (have you eaten)?